Back to top anchor

 Campaign type:

 If you need help, please reach out.
 There is support for you.
-It’s natural and understandable to have a range of emotions at this time, and these may go up and down.
+Life has ups and downs and it’s natural and understandable to have a range of emotions which also go up and down.
 This is normal and you’re not alone.

 Mental wellbeing affects our ability to maintain healthy relationships, do our jobs and cope with stress or anger.
 Sometimes we don’t realise how things are really affecting us so here are some common signs of mental/emotional distress to look out for in yourself and others.